Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: Splitting of the Jacobians

-We will first prove two lemmas that give a partial splitting of the curve $C: y^2= x^{2g+2}+c$ in the case that $g$ is even or odd.
+We will first prove two lemmas that give a partial splitting of the Jacobian of the curve $C\colon y^2= x^{2g+2}+c$ in the case that $g$ is even or odd.
 We will build from these two cases to give a proof of Theorem \ref{splittheorem}.

-\begin{lemma} Let $g=2k$ an even integer, and $C:y^2= x^{2g+2}+c$.
+\begin{lemma} Let $g=2k$ an even integer, and $C\colon y^2= x^{2g+2}+c$.
 Then

-where $\tilde{C}: y^2= x^{g+1}+c$. \end{lemma}
+where $\widetilde{C}\colon y^2= x^{g+1}+c$. \end{lemma}

-\begin{proof} We have a map, $\phi: C \rightarrow \tilde{C}$, given by $\phi(x,y)= (x^2,y)$.
+\begin{proof} We have a map, $\phi\colon C \rightarrow \widetilde{C}$, given by $\phi(x,y)= (x^2,y)$.
 Moreover, we have an automorphism, $\alpha$, of $C$ given by $\alpha(x,y)= (c^{\frac{1}{g+1}}x^{-1}, c^{1/2}yx^{-(g+1)})$.
-This in turn induces a second map $\tilde{\phi}: C \rightarrow \tilde{C}$ via
+This in turn induces a second map $\widetilde{\phi}\colon C \rightarrow \widetilde{C}$ via

-As noted in \cite[Section 5.2]{Fite2016}, in order to prove the Lemma it is sufficient to check that the pullbacks of a basis of differential forms for $\Jac(\tilde{C}$) via $\phi$ and $\tilde{\phi}$ give a basis for the space of differential forms for $\Jac(C$).
-A basis for the space of $1$-forms of the Jacobian of a hyperelliptic curve of genus $g$ is given by forms $x^idx/y$ for $i=0,\cdots, g-1$ (see, for example, \cite[Chapter 4, Section 1]{miranda} or \cite[Section 3]{VanWamelen1998}).
+As noted in \cite[Section 5.2]{Fite2016}, in order to prove the Lemma it is sufficient to check that the pullbacks of a basis of differential forms for $\Jac(\widetilde{C}$) via $\phi$ and $\widetilde{\phi}$ give a basis for the space of differential forms for $\Jac(C$).
+A basis for the space of regular $1$-forms of the Jacobian of a hyperelliptic curve of genus $g$ is given by forms $x^idx/y$ for $i=0,\cdots, g-1$ (see, for example, \cite[Section 3]{VanWamelen1998}).
 We thus compute

 and

 The only thing that remains to be checked is that